 People Judge Based on Bad Grammar

-No, we’re not talking about your university professor – normal people with a normal awareness of grammar will actually form negative impressions towards writers of mistake-filled documents.
+No, we’re not talking about your university professor – people with a normal awareness of grammar can and will form negative impressions towards writers who make spelling and grammar mistakes.

 There’s a solid body of literature evidencing that judgements about peoples’ intelligence can be formed very quickly and based off very little information .
 This means, when presented with a document like an article, letter or resume, readers will rapidly make judgements about the author’s cognitive abilities.